Cloudbeds Horizon launches to empower hospitality schools to upskill students in cloud technology

-San Diego, Dec.
-08, 2021 (GLOBE NEWSWIRE) -- (SAN DIEGO) — Cloudbeds, the hospitality industry’s fastest-growing technology provider, announced the launch of Cloudbeds Horizon, a new educational partners program designed to empower hospitality’s future leaders with modern technology skills and innovation.
+SAN DIEGO, Dec.
+13, 2021 (GLOBE NEWSWIRE) -- Cloudbeds, the hospitality industry’s fastest-growing technology provider, announced the launch of Cloudbeds Horizon, a new educational partners program designed to empower hospitality’s future leaders with modern technology skills and innovation.
 Cloudbeds Horizon launches following a successful pilot program with EHL, the world’s most prestigious hospitality management school.

 Cloudbeds Horizon partners with hospitality schools and universities worldwide to provide access to its innovative cloud software, knowledge base, and on-demand educational materials to help upskill students in modern cloud software and technology.